dotnet/runtime/Documentation/clr-code-guide.md

 	if (pThread == NULL)
 	    return;

-	// We know there’s an EE Thread now, so it’s safe to call GetThread()
+	// We know there's an EE Thread now, so it's safe to call GetThread()
 	// and expect a non-NULL return.
 	BEGIN_GETTHREAD_ALLOWED;
 	CallCodeThatRequiresThread();